 Allocations of functional expenses are based on management's discretion and estimates.
 These variables may change from year to year.
 As a result, there may be fluctuations in the comparative presentation of data from year to year.

 Advertising Expense -

-Advertising costs are expensed as incurred and amounted to \$3,701 for the year ended June 30, 2023.
+Advertising costs are expensed as incurred and amounted to \$4,609 and \$3,701 for the years ended June 30, 2024 and 2023.

 Income Taxes -